nuspell/misc-nuspell/packaging/appimage/README.md

     ./build.sh.

-which will create an AppImage in the `out` directory.
+which will create an AppImage in the `out` directory and test it too.

 ## Clean up